Whiteshark-314/mechanisms/README.md

-# fk-of-mechanisms
+# mechanisms
-A collection of Forward Kinematics of different Mechanisms
+A collection of several popular Mechanisms, their Forward kinematics, Inverse Kinematics, Workspace etc.